iokiwi/iokiwi.github.io/content/resources/salary-guides.md

 Apply common sense and don't post anything you wouldn't want your mother (or your current or future employer) to read.

-There's a lot more to say about Glass Door but I'll leave that for another post.
+There's a lot more to say about Glassdoor but I'll leave that for another post.

-## Some things to consider
+## Some other things to consider

   * Different reports break down salary ranges and data in different ways such as the summary statistics they use or breaking down by experience level, or include different roles.
 For this reason it's good to cross reference several reports to get a bigger picture.